sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 - Is there no dominant subject among multiple elements?

-- Does the video present multiple subjects without hierarchy?

 - Are various subjects shown without emphasizing any one?

 - Does the shot maintain equal focus on multiple subjects?